 Earn From Spill Over Clients

 Let’s assume the master copywriter is charging $5,000 for a campaign.
 Some people might not be able to afford that.
 Usually, the master copywriter has to decline those opportunities.
 But now that you are there you can offer them something new.
+How?

 So, let’s say you do this.
 And perhaps you are paying some $500 to the master copywriter who is mentoring you and connecting you with clients.
 This still means that you get to keep $1,500.
 What’s more, you don’t need to wait to build a track-record.
-You are making money – you are earning while you’re learning.
+You’re making money – you’re earning while you’re learning.
 The only way to get good at writing is by doing it.

-A copywriting beginner will get in a vicious cycle when they are just starting out.
+A copywriting beginner will get in a vicious cycle when they’re just starting out.
 I know it from experience.
-You can’t get any gigs because they lack experience.
-But they can’t gain any experience because they have no gigs.
+You can’t get any gigs because you lack experience.
+But you can’t gain any experience because you have no gigs.
 With the spill-over clients from your mentor, you are getting gigs and earning credibility.
 It doesn’t take that much time and you get the ball rolling.
 And the best part?
 You need only 2-3 clients to make $5,000 a month.

 That’s the fastest way.
 It’s what I did, after my writing on SPEC phase.
 I shadowed under my mentor Alan who taught me when I was just a copywriting beginner.

 The best way to find a master copywriter is to see them as your mentor.
 Someone you can really learn from.
 I personally am where I am today because of my mentors.
 And Alan…he was my first mentor and also the master copywriter that I shadowed.

 I found Alan because his sales letters fascinated me.
 I collected them for months and studied them carefully to learn.
 And, by chance, I met him later.
 That’s why I believe you don’t have to find a mentor.
 Rather, the mentor finds you.
 When the student is ready, the teacher will appear.